leorickli/wordpress-aws/14 - Connecting to AWS Using Session Manager.md

 <img width="812" alt="Screenshot 2023-05-28 at 23 22 01" src="https://github.com/leorickli/wordpress-aws/assets/106999054/62381660-696f-4e76-b16a-dbc99aacb04d">

-This can take some time, it took nearly 40 minutes for me.
+This can take some time; it took nearly 40 minutes for me.
 Don't forget to do that on your second EC2 instance.

 <img width="810" alt="Screenshot 2023-05-29 at 00 01 49" src="https://github.com/leorickli/wordpress-aws/assets/106999054/f6d7bad8-acad-486e-b8ab-9d2ef46393c0">